MoritzLost/ProcessCacheControl/README.md

 - Other site-specific caching mechanisms, like [Twig's compilation cache](https://twig.symfony.com/doc/3.x/api.html#compilation-cache) if you're using Twig.

 This means that you have to clear all those caches whenever you deploy a change your site, often manually.
 This module aims to make that easier by providing a single _Clear all caches_ link in the admin interface that will clear all those caches immediately.
 As a developer, you can configure what exactly this button does, if you need some cache layers to be more persistent than others.
 You can also add different cache actions to the Cache Control interface through the API.

+## Installation

+The module can be downloaded through the ProcessWire backend using the module's class name `ProcessCacheControl`.
+Alternatively, you can grab the currently published version from the [module directory](https://modules.processwire.com/modules/process-cache-control/) or the [Github repository](https://github.com/MoritzLost/ProcessCacheControl).

+Note that the repository contains to separate modules:

+- `ProcessCacheControl` is the 'main' module, it provides the admin interface and the module configuration.
+- `CacheControlTools` is a utility module with fewer access restrictions that you can use to perform some actions directly.

+`ProcessCacheControl` installs and uninstalls `CacheControlTools` automatically alongside it.

 ## Basic usage and configuration